Mustapha7018/Mustapha7018/README.md

 - ⚡ Fun fact: "Don't live in the haze of the abstract, live with the tangible and real, even if -especially if -it's uncomfortable." --ctto
 <br>
 <br>
-💫 About Me: A Software Engineer who is passionate about Backend Web Development with Python/Django.
+💫 About Me: A Software Engineer who is passionate about Backend Web Development with Python/Django and Mobile App development with Flutter.

 ## 🌐 Socials: